rzuccolo/rz-classical-vehicle-detection/README.md

 Here are links to the labeled data for: [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and  [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
 This is a small dataset with 8,792 vehicles images and 8,968 non-vehicles images, and size of 64x64 pixels.
 The images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 Udacity recently made available a bigger labeled [dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) with full resolution, which could be used to further augment and better train the classifier, but I decided to carry on the project using only the small dataset and focus on learning the techniques.
-I will let further improvements as discussed at the end of this writeup for future implementation.
+I will let further improvements as discussed at the end of this write-up for future implementation.

 Data exploration: